MG D-type

-The MG D-type "Midget" is a sports car that was produced by MG in 1931 and 1932.
+The MG D-type (also known as the MG Midget) is a sports car that was produced by MG in 1931 and 1932.
 It used the engine from the MG M-type in the chassis from the MG C-type and was only available as a four-seater.
 Of the 250 cars produced, 208 were open tourers, 37 were salonettes and five went to external coachbuilders.

 The car used the M-Type 847 cc engine that was derived from the overhead camshaft engine from the 1928 Morris Minor and Wolseley 10 with a single SU Carburettor producing 27 bhp at 4500 rpm.
 Drive was to the rear wheels through a three-speed non-synchromesh gearbox with a four-speed gearbox was an option on later cars.
 The chassis came from the C-Type and took the form of a ladder frame with tubular cross members and passed under the rear axle.
 The suspension used half-elliptic springs and Hartford friction shock absorbers with rigid front and rear axles and centre lock wire wheels, the brakes were cable operated with 8 in) drums.
 At 84 in), 86 in) after the first 100 cars, the wheelbase was longer than the C-Type to cater for the larger body, but the track remained the same at 42 in).

 In spite of its looks the car was not very fast, 60 mi/h being just possible in the tourer, the body being really too much for the small engine.
 The cars are quite rare today, many having been converted into C-Type replicas.
 At the same time as the D-Type was being made MG was also offering the 6-cylinder 1271 cc F-Type, and externally the two are virtually identical.
 The extra power of the F-Type made it a much better car, and it proved a bigger seller.